 - Fire tools – as with managing any fire some basic tools like fire rake, poker etc will make managing your chiminea fire easier.
 Many cast iron chimineas may come with a multi-purpose tool particularly if they have a fire grate in front.

 Chiminea, the literal translation for chimney in Spanish, can be spelled a few different ways that are interchangeable; chiminea and chimenea.
 There are also some people who refer to them as chimneas, but they are all essentially the same thing and these terms are interchangeable.
+For everything you need to know about pronouncing chiminea, check this article.

 You might also like Best Extra-Large Chimineas.